Experts in managing credit

 Currency & Exchange Rate Risk: Movements in currency exchange rates can adversely affect the return of your investment.

 ESG Data Risk: ESG information from third-party data providers may be incomplete, inaccurate or unavailable.
-There is a risk that the investment manager may incorrectly assess a security or issuer, resulting in the incorrect inclusion or exclusion of a security in the portfolio of the Sub-Fund.
+There is a risk that the investment manager may incorrectly assess a security or issuer, resulting in the incorrect inclusion or exclusion of a security in the portfolio of the Sub-funds.

 Below Investment Grade Debt Securities Risk: Such securities generally carry a greater risk of default and sensitivity to adverse economic events than higher rated debt securities.